navaro/qoraal/README.md

 ## What is Qoraal?

-Qoraal is a **flexible, event‑driven application framework** for embedded systems — structured where it matters, fluid where it helps.
+Qoraal is a **flexible, event‑driven application framework** for embedded systems, structured where it matters, fluid where it helps.

-It gives you a portable OS abstraction, a scalable task system, clean service management, logging, shell support, and watchdog handling — all designed to keep embedded applications modular and sane across multiple RTOSes and POSIX environments.
+It gives you a portable OS abstraction, a scalable task system, clean service management, logging, shell support, and watchdog handling, all designed to keep embedded applications modular and sane across multiple RTOSes and POSIX environments.

 ---